Tunied/cepathfind/README.md

 ![img1](md/img4.jpg)

+## Update

+12.05.2019

+- change open list to `PriorityQueue` to gain some performance.
+- add max loop limiting in case path find run too long. @see more at CEPathFind.MAX_SEARCH_TIME
+- replace CEVector2Int with unity build in Vector2Int
+- rename some class for clearly the purpose.
+- fix some spelling mistake

 ## How to use

 ### Extend base engine

-before you use `CEPathFind`, you shoud provide an pathfind engine with overrde this class `CEPathFindBasic.cs`
+before you use `CEPathFind`, you shoud provide an pathfind engine with overrde this class `CEPathFindMapAgent.cs`

 ```csharp